chardmd/jamstackbuild/content/posts/2020-05-24-setting-up-gatsby-development-environment.md

 category: Getting Started
 tags:
   - Gatsby
+  - Beginner
 ---
 In this tutorial, you will learn how to set up your first [Gatsby](https://www.gatsbyjs.org) development environment that will allow you to create fast and secure sites.

-## Steps

-At the end of the tutorial, you will learn the tools needed to get started, and execute basic commands.
+You will learn the tools needed to get started, and execute basic commands.

+Tested with:

+\- Mac OS 10.15.3

+## 1. Install Node.js

+1.1 Open your terminal and install [Homebrew](https://brew.sh).